 As travel companions, their food and drink, a generational treasure of traditional dishes that are preserved and reinvented with signature cuisine.
-Its moles, its chapulines, its corn, its antojitos or its delicious mezcales are only a small part where to start.
-In order to enjoy it calmly and know where to go, we recommend you not to get lost when you pass by.
+Its moles, its chapulines, its corn, its antojitos, or its delicious mezcales are only a small part of where to start.
+To enjoy it calmly and know where to go, we recommend you not to get lost when you pass by.

 Street food at all times